-The NetBackup Master Compatibility List indicates which versions of vendor software support SSO for NDMP.
+The NetBackup Compatibility List for all Versions indicates which versions of vendor software support SSO for NDMP.
 The NAS systems (hardware) do not provide the support; the proper software version provides it.
-For a list of the features and software releases for each NAS vendor, for SSO support, and for the NetBackup versions that support these vendors, refer to the NetBackup Master Compatibility List:
+For a list of the features and software releases for each NAS vendor, for SSO support, and for the NetBackup versions that support these vendors, refer to the NetBackup Compatibility List for all Versions.